UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Find the right balance by unplugging high-cost electricity vampires that are easy to reach, rather than inconveniencing yourself with low-cost devices.

 Slaying electricity vampires is always about balancing financial cost with daily convenience.
 You don’t need to unplug absolutely everything in your house to make a noticeable difference on your bill.
-Instead, we suggest targeting the devices that cost the most to keep plugged in and are easy to manage.
-For instance, unplugging a guest room TV you rarely use makes perfect sense, while resetting your coffee maker’s clock every morning is likely too frustrating to maintain as a daily habit.
+Attempting to constantly unplug your oven, washing machine, and microwave every single day will quickly lead to sustainability burnout.
+Instead, we highly suggest targeting the devices that cost the most to keep plugged in and are easy to manage without disrupting your household routine.

-How to Slay Energy Vampires and Stop Phantom Loads
+How To Slay Energy Vampires and Stop Phantom Loads

 A woman connects a smart power strip to an outlet, stopping electricity vampires.